 Lake Bled delivers some of the most stunning scenery in all of Slovenia.
 From its picturesque island church, panoramic mountain views, and cliff-hugging medieval Castle, Lake Bled is a popular destination for locals and visitors alike.

-Lake Bled is a special place and admittedly may be one of the most beautiful locations I’ve ever visited.
+Lake Bled is a very special place and is one of the most beautiful places I’ve ever visited.

-Nestled in the Julian Alps, on the outskirts of Triglav National Park, this glacier lake is one of Slovenia’s most popular alpine resorts.
-Lake Bled was formed after the last Ice Age from the melted ice of Lake Bohinj.
+Lake Bled is nestled in the Julian Alps in north west Slovenia.
+Located on the outskirts of Triglav National Park, this glacier lake is one of Slovenia’s most popular alpine resorts.
+Lake Bled was formed after the last Ice Age from the melted ice of nearby Lake Bohinj.

 While Bled is well known for its’ tranquility, the neighboring Julian Alps and Triglav National Park provide adrenaline junkies with exciting adventures such as white water rafting, hiking, mountain biking, canyoning and more.

-Visiting the Island in the Middle of the Lake
+2. Visit the Island in the Middle of Lake Bled

 If you are the more adventurous type, row boats can be rented from various rental spots around the lake.
 The row boats are an enjoyable way to leisurely float around the lake at your own pace.

 We have taken a ride in the pletna and rowed our own boat, enjoying both options.

 Once you arrive at the island, hike up the 99 stone steps that lead to the Church of the Assumption at the top.
 If you choose to enter the church, find the rope for the church bell and ring it.
 While Bled Island is free to visit there is a €6 entry fee for the bell tower and church.